Clicky

 rear handles of GTX

-I’m a 240-pound man, and I feel very confident riding a 3 or 2 seater spark by myself.
-I’ve even ridden two of me on my 3 seater spark, it’s possible, and no one fell off.
-But I would not dare put any more weight beyond that.
-I’ve also ridden 2up on a 3 seater GTI and had no issues with that; it felt a lot more stable than the 3-seaters Spark, that is for sure.
+But I would not dare put any more beyond that.
+I’ve also ridden 2up on a 3 seater GTI and had no issues with that; it felt a lot more stable than the 3-seaters Spark, that is certain.

 1. I’m 315lbs.
 I’ve been able to get onto a jet ski in shallow water using the step on the back, but I’ve never had to do it in open water.
 My question is, on a 3up Spark with a step, would trying to get on it in open water cause it to sink in the back or would it be able to support me pulling myself up into it.